GfSE/SpecIF/README.md

 - Underlying dataType 'xs:integer' or 'xs:double'  without enumerated values: Each item of the value list must be smaller or equal to the dataTypes 'maxInclusive', if defined.
 - Underlying dataType 'xs:string' without enumerated values: Each multilanguage object of the value list must not be longer than 'maxLength', if defined.

-### Constraint Checking
+## Checking

-A constraint checker is available as JavaScript class using this [Github repository](./check/).
+A schema and constraint checker is available as JavaScript class using this [Github repository](./check/).
 It is hosted by
 - SpecIF Home: https://specif.de/v1.0/CCheck.js, https://specif.de/v1.0/CCheck.min.js, https://specif.de/v1.1/CCheck.js and https://specif.de/v1.1/CCheck.min.js
 - or https://specif.de/v1.0/check.js and https://specif.de/v1.1/check.js (DEPRECATED)